pcw8531/sports-network-risk-propagation/README.md

-Here's the updated README keeping your simple style:

----

 # Network-Agent Dynamics in Sports Systems

 **Code for Manuscript Review:** Impact of Immediate Interventions in Risk Propagation: Network Topology Effects on Sports System Vulnerability